 Many people find technology helpful in managing their diet and health.
 You might find a smartphone app that helps you track your food and MS symptoms, or enjoy using wearable gadgets that can track your activity, daily footsteps or heart rate.
 Many of these link to your phone or computer and allow you to input your food and water intake as well.
 There's no need to get anxious about your diet, or spend a lot of money, but gadgets like this can help some people feel in control.

 Questions about diet?

 We put your questions to Dr Conor Kerley, a registered dietitian with MS to find out more about diet and MS.

 Looking after your health is important when you have MS and you may want to make changes to your lifestyle.

-A study tested a very low fat, plant-based diet in a group of people with relapsing remitting MS to see if it affected their symptoms.
+This research looked at the effect of a very low fat, plant-based diet to see if it affected peoples symptoms.

 Last updated: June 2018

 This page will be reviewed within three years